withastro/astro/packages/astro-rss/README.md

 Type: `string (optional)`

 A string of valid XML to be injected between your feed's `<description>` and `<item>` tags.

-This is commonly used to set a language for your feed:
+This can be used to pass additional data outside of the standard RSS spec, and is commonly used to set a language for your feed:

 ```js
 import rss from '@astrojs/rss';